FzS92/FS_chatbot_rag/README.md

 python main.py
 ```

-You will see a link in the terminal.
-Launch the Gradio ChatInterface.
+You will see some links in the terminal.
+Launch the Gradio ChatInterface (first link).
 Pose financial questions, and witness the chatbot respond with the top online information.